subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Paul Langevin was a physicist who worked in Paris in the early decades of the 20th century.
 He proposed an improvement to Einstein's model for Brownian Motion by using the following equation to model the motion of particles in a viscous fluid, which reads as follows (with the notation that $v(t)$ is the velocity of the particle at time $t$ and $m$ is its mass):

-$$  m dv(t) = -\lambda v(t) dt + \eta dW(t) $$
+$$  m dv_t = -\lambda v_t dt + \eta dW_t $$

 The first term on RHS of the equation represents the viscous force on the particle that dampens its movement while the second term represents the random forces due to collisions with the molecules of the fluid.
-One of the most unexpected applications of the Wiener Process happened in 2015 when [Jascha Sohl-Dickstein](https://arxiv.org/abs/1503.03585) and his collaborators showed the Langevin Process can be used to generate images.
+One of the most unexpected applications of the Wiener Process happened in 2015 when [Jascha Sohl-Dickstein](https://arxiv.org/abs/1503.03585) and his collaborators showed that the Langevin Process can be used to generate images.
 Until then the best image generation technique was based on a type of Neural Network called Generative Adversarial Networks or GANs, which are notoriously difficult to train.
 It was shown within a few years that the diffusion based technique yielded better images, and could be extended to encompass text to image generation as well as video generation.
 This has led to widespread adoption of tools such Dall-E-2 and Dall-E-3 from OpenAI and Imagen from Google which are all based on this technique.

 In order to understand the connection between diffusions and image generation, consider a typical digital image.
 It is made up hundreds of thousands of individual blobs of color called pixels, the value of which is represented  by a group of three integers between 0 and 255, for the red, blue and green colors.
 For any one image the value of a pixel is fixed, but if we have a collection of images, then the pixel value varies and can be considered to be a random variable.
-The collection of pixels that make up an image consisting of $n$ pixels is a random vector $(X_1, X_2,...,X_n)$ consisting of correlated random variables, with distribution probability $f(x_1, x_2,...,x_n)$.
+The collection of $n$ pixels that make up an image can be considered to be a random vector $(X_1, X_2,...,X_n)$ consisting of correlated random variables, with probability distribution $f(x_1, x_2,...,x_n)$.
 If we had access to this distribution, then it would be possible to generate new images by sampling from it.
 In reality $f$ is some fantastically complex function which cannot be described using a simple equation.
-But what if we sample from a simpler distribution, such as the Normal distribution, and then somehow modify the samples so that they end up following $f$?
+But what if we sample from a simpler distribution, such as the Normal distribution, and then somehow modify the samples so that they end up following $f$ instead?
 This can be accomplished by using the Langevin diffusion.

-Consider the following Stochastic Differential Equation of the Langevin type
+Consider the following n-dimensional Stochastic Differential Equation of the Langevin type

 $$ dX_t = \nabla\log p(X_t)dt + \sqrt{2} dW_t $$

+Note that $X(t) = (X_{1}(t), X_{2}(t),...,X_{n}(t))$ and $W(t) = (W_(t),W_2(t),...,W_n(t))$ are n-dimensional random processes, while $\nabla$ is the vector operator $\nabla = ({\partial\over {\partial x_1}, {\partial\over {\partial x_2},...,{\partial\over {\partial x_n})$.
-where $p(x)$ is the target probability density function that we are trying to move the distribution of $X_t$ to.
-This process can be approximately computed by discretizing it, resulting in
+Also $p(x_1,x_2,...,x_n)$ is the target probability density function that we are trying to move the distribution of $X_t$ to.
+This SDE can be simulated using the Euler-Maruyama technique, resulting in

-$$ X_{t+h} = X_t + s\ \log\nabla\log\ p(X_t) + \sqrt{2s}\epsilon  $$
+$$ X_{t+s} = X_t + s\ \log\nabla\log\ p(X_t) + \sqrt{2s}\epsilon  $$

-where $s$ is the step size and $\epsilon$ is a sample from the Standard Normal distribution $N(0,1)$.
-This can be interpreted as an update of $X_t$ by going in the direction pointed to by $\nabla\log p(X_t)$, which is somewhat similar to the parameter update step in the Stochastic Gradient Descent Algorithm used for training Neural Networks, though in this case we are performing an ascent, not descent.
-In addition the second term adds some random noise to the step update.
+In this equation $s$ is the step size and $\epsilon$ is a n-dimensional noise sample from the Normal distribution $N(0,I)$.
+This can be interpreted as an update to the value of $X_t$ by moving in the direction pointed to by $\nabla\log p(X_t)$, which is somewhat similar to the parameter update step in the Stochastic Gradient Descent Algorithm used for training Neural Networks, though in this case we are performing an ascent, not descent.
+The presence of the second term adds some random noise to the step update.
 Note that the gradient term pushes $X_t$ into regions where the value of $p(x)$ is high.
 Thus as $X_t$ evolves over time, it moves into regions with high probability, and in the limit it is distributed according to $p(x)$.
 But what about the noise term?
 It has been put there to prevent $X_t$ from getting stuck in a local maximum of $p(x)$, which would cause the iteration to get stuck and there would be no movement.

 The Langevin diffusion gives us a very powerful tool for sampling from complex distributions, and we are going to use it to sample from the distribution of pixel values in images.